kuraykaraaslan/Veterinary/README.md

   - `GET /api/vaccinations/{id}`: Get details of a vaccination by ID.
   - `PUT /api/vaccinations/{id}`: Update details of a vaccination.
   - `DELETE /api/vaccinations/{id}`: Delete a vaccination by ID.
+  - Sub-resources:
+    - `GET /api/vaccinations/{id}/appointment`: Get the appointment of a vaccination by ID.
+    - `GET /api/vaccinations/{id}/animal`: Get the animal of a vaccination by ID.
+    - `GET /api/vaccinations/{id}/veterinarian`: Get the veterinarian of a vaccination by ID.

 - **Appointments**:
   - `GET /api/appointments`: Get all appointments.